 “When you engage in self-talk, talk as if you are speaking to your best friend.
 You’d never say to your best friend ‘you are a failure, you aren’t good enough, you are foolish to think you can succeed.’

-In my latest article for Thrive Global entitled Mindful Actions to Manage Career Fears, I address some examples of things you can do to overcome your fears.
+In my Mindful Actions to Manage Career Fears article that I wrote for Thrive Global, I address some examples of things you can do to overcome your fears.

 I am keenly aware when my ego kicks in and my fears heighten my insecurity that then creates a story I tell myself.
 These stories can take on the narrative of: